sjunka/wolt-test/README.md

 ## Description

-RN app that fetches Data and then displays in a view accordinly
+RN app that fetches Data and then displays information according to Figma design, scalable components and folder structure

 ## Getting Started